Psychology of us

-If you are struggling with any of the above trauma-related reactions, the best plan of action is to see a psychotherapist.
+If you are struggling with trauma-related reactions, the best plan of action is to see a psychotherapist.
 Recovery from trauma or PTSD can be difficult and painful but it is much better facilitated with support from a trained professional.

-To find out more: How Trauma therapy (and Skype therapy) Can Help You.
+To find out more: Trauma Recovery with Monkey Therapy.
 That being said, here are some measures that may help you cope with trauma-related stress symptoms.

 We have all experienced situations in which we felt overwhelmed.
 Many times the situation itself causes us to become stressed.
 But often with trauma-related stress, intense feelings and bodily sensations come on suddenly and seemingly out of nowhere.
 Because traumatic experiences affect our emotions, our thoughts, and our bodies, the most effective treatments target all of these areas.